cldeluna/pandas_neteng/readme.md

     ['10.1.10.1', '10.1.10.11', '10.1.10.10', '10.1.10.21', '10.1.10.37', '10.1.10.102', '71.103.129.220', '10.1.10.170', '10.1.10.181']
 So yes..list comprehension gets us down to one line but I find it a bit obscure to read and a week later I will have no idea what is in line[5] or line[1].

-I could turn the data into a list of dictionaries so that rather than using the positional indexes in a list I could turn line[1] into line['IP_ADDRESS'] and line[5] into line['INTERFACE'] which would make reading the list comprehension and the basic python easier but now we've added lines to the script.
+I could turn the data into a list of dictionaries so that rather than using the positional indexes in a list I could turn line[1] into line['IP_ADDRESS'] and line[5] into line['INTERFACE'] which would make reading the list comprehension and the basic Python easier but now we've added lines to the script.

 Finally, Yes its one line but I'm still iterating over the data.